pauladiazacosta/Early-Prediction-of-Academic-Dropout/code/01_eda/README.md

 ## Exploratory Data Analysis (EDA)

-The exploratory data analysis was carried out interactively during the initial phase of the project using R and RStudio.
+The exploratory data analysis was carried out during the initial phase of the project using R and RStudio.

-The analysis focused on understanding variable distributions, detecting inconsistencies and guiding subsequent preprocessing and modelling decisions.
+This step was mainly exploratory and iterative, focusing on understanding variable distributions, identifying inconsistencies and guiding subsequent preprocessing and modelling decisions.

-No standalone script was generated for this step.
+As the analysis was performed in an exploratory manner, no single consolidated script is provided for this step.